7 Days of Solo Travel through Cuba

 At the park’s entrance, a man asked me if I was Cuban or a tourist, and pointed to a sign with different prices.
 I began to say I was Cuban… then chickened out and told him I was a foreigner and paid the $9.

 The hiking trail was completely empty.
-It was so quiet I could hear a dog barking at an ambiguous distance followed suddenly by rattling in the bushes.
+It was so quiet I could hear a dog barking at an ambiguous distance followed suddenly by a rattle in the bushes.
 I picked up a rock and swung around wide-eyed.
 What happens if a snake bit me and I had no way of calling for help without a phone?
 I stomped back to the entrance.

 In some exaggerated distress, the type that usually only a woman can pull off (a gift and a curse), I demanded better directions or someone to come with me.
 Just then, a group of Americans on a people-to-people tour were entering the park.
 The ticket booth representative wave me off and told me to join them, and I shamelessly tagged along.